-Many skirts come with bands for easy install.
+Many skirts come with bands for easy installation.
 These work great, but you can also get strands and make your own skirts.
 There are tools for building skirts.
 Another option is to mix the strands and tie them onto the jighead just like fly tying.
-This is more time consuming as well as complicated but allows for a more durable skirt.
+This is more time-consuming as well as complicated but allows for a more durable skirt.

 Rattle Jig Or Silent Jig

 Rattles come in all shapes and sizes.
-For a jig there’s a few standard rattles you can add to your jig a few different ways.
+For a jig, there are a few standard rattles you can add to your jig in a few different ways.
 One such rattle has a band just like the skirt band.
-It slides over the flare collar and is retained there with the band.
+It slides over the flared collar and is retained there with the band.
 This is a great way to fix a rattle to your jig.
 However, they do tend to slide down after a few hours of hard fishing.
-Another type rattle has a recess in the end.
+Another type of rattle has a recess in the end.
 It fits into a smaller band on the skirt band.
 They are specifically made for these rattles.
 There are two of these rattle bands and you can add one or two rattles to the jig.

 The Buck Shot Strap Rattle by Northland Tackle is my favorite rattle for custom bass jigs.
 The strap has a knob on the end and allows you to tie the rattle in on your jig.
 You can either tie it in as you tie in your skirt or wait until the skirt is secure.
 Then go over the thread wraps to secure the rattle.
 This not only ensures that your rattle will last the life of the jig.
 The wire wrap only adds to the durability of the skirt tie.